Winning & losing campaign picks

 How did these and other campaign-based ads strike you?
 Let us know in the comments below!

-Diana Kurzka is Associate Campus Director at Embry-Riddle Aeronautical University in San Diego.
+Diana Kurzka is an Associate Director with expertise in Education, operations, marketing and the Arts.
 She supports our Marketing Team as Web Content Manager.